Dividing Property During a Divorce

 Dividing assets can be legally and emotionally complex, especially when inheritances are involved.
 A knowledgeable divorce attorney can provide critical guidance, protect your rights, and help you develop a strategy for preserving what’s yours.

-• Avoiding commingling funds (e.g., paying off a shared mortgage with inheritance money)
+• Avoid commingling funds (e.g., paying off a shared mortgage with inheritance money).

 The clearer the distinction between your inheritance and shared property, the stronger your case for protecting it.

-A prenuptial or postnuptial agreement can define how inheritances will be treated during divorce.
+A prenuptial or postnuptial agreement can define how inheritances will be treated in the event of a divorce.
 Many couples include provisions that designate inheritances as separate property, regardless of other circumstances.

-However, to ensure these agreements hold up in court, they must meet certain requirements:
+To help ensure these agreements hold up in court, they should meet core requirements:

 If you have a prenuptial or postnuptial agreement, consult an experienced attorney to ensure its terms are enforceable and provide the protection you intend.